conkio/technical-articles/bare-metal-linux-backup-recovery/article/pieces-of-the-puzzle.md

 Streaming a physical backup directly to another destination can reduce the local-space requirement, but it also makes the backup and restore procedure more involved.
 Keeping several historical full physical backups would consume substantial storage, while incremental backups reduce that requirement at the cost of a more complicated backup chain.

 `mariadb-backup` therefore favours faster recovery, but introduces additional storage and operational complexity.
-A `mariadb-backup` copy is not immediately ready to restore.
-It must be prepared so that the redo information is applied and the files become consistent.
-If there are any incremental backups, they must also be applied to the base backup in sequence.
-This adds another layer of operational complexity.

 For a database of this size, the important question is not simply how easy the backup is to create.
 The restore path matters just as much.
 Logical backups favour simplicity and portability; physical backups favour recovery speed.